prachi1A/Claim-Detection-And-Claim-Check-Worthiness/README.md

 Idf is generally defined by the logarithm of the ratio of total number of documents in the dataset and the number of documents with that term in them.
-The idf calculation is modified in our model.
 We Have Taken the statements from the data as documents in Tf calculation.
-The modified Idf is defined as the logarithm of the ratio of total no. of documents (the explanations from the fact-checking articles) and number of documents with the term in them.
-In case of normal Tf-Idf count, the documents (or, sentences) used in both Tf and Idf belong to the same article.
-But in our case, Tf count takes the actual data but Idf count takes the fact-checking news articles for consideration.
-The reason behind this modification is to check word similarity between a claim and an explanation.
-The more the similarity is, the more an explanation is related to the claim.

 tf = ( total number of repetition of a term in a tweet/ total number of terms in a tweet )

-But in case, if the term is not present in the claim checking tweets, the Idf count is taken as 0.
-Now the Tf and Idf are multiplied to calculate the modified Tf-Idf count(feature model).

 Idf = log (  total number of tweets / total number of tweets containing a particular term )

+Now the Tf and Idf are multiplied to calculate the Tf-Idf count(feature model).